Tugay72/Hotel-Management-System/README.md

 ## License
-This project is licensed under the Creative Commons NonCommercial (CC BY-NC) - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License) - see the LICENSE file for details.

 ## Acknowledgments